Current Gallery: Post-Edwardian & Modern / postedwardianmodern149

 Costume seen on Debra Beaumont as Emma Casson

-• Shebah Ronay as Jessica Armstrong wearing an apricot gown with beaded flowers in the 1994 series "The House of Eliott."
+• Shebah Ronay as Jessica Armstrong wearing an apricot gown decorated with embroidered flowers and beading in the 1994 series "The House of Eliott."

 • BBC